From the Earth to the Arts: Hands-On Experiences in Asheville, NC

 Into the Woods

-Meet up at a location given to you the evening before by Alan Muskat and his merry band of woods-men and woods-women with No Taste Like Home.
-Visitors spend the next three hours learning about more than 300 edible plants, berries, nuts, flowers, roots and mushrooms that are yours for the eating—once you’ve been tutored by Muskat.
+Meet up at a location given to you the evening before by Alan Muskat and his merry band of woods-people with No Taste Like Home.
+Visitors spend the next three hours learning about more than 300 edible plants, berries, nuts, flowers, roots and mushrooms that are yours for the eating—once you’ve been tutored by Muskat and his team.

 A Beautiful Diversion